cmuparlay/parlaylib/README.md

 -I/path/to/parlay/include/location
 ```

-To ensure that Parlay functions correctly once included, make sure that you are compiling with C++17 enabled (add `-std=c++17` or later to your compile command, or the equivalent in your favourite build system).
-Some features of Parlay require a 16-byte CAS.
-This can be enabled by adding the definition `-DMCX16` to your compile command, and passing the flag `-mcx16` to supporting compilers.
-Lastly, you'll need threading support, which is usually achieved via one of the flags `-pthread`, `-pthreads`, or your operation system's equivalent.
+To ensure that Parlay builds correctly, make sure that you are compiling with C++17 enabled by adding `-std=c++17` or equivalent (e.g. `/std:c++17` on Microsoft) to your compiler options.
+You'll also need threading support, which is usually achieved via one of the flags `-pthread`, `-pthreads`, or your operating system's equivalent.

 ### The old fashioned way